osw282/k8s-ingress-demo/README.md

 We won't go into the detail about what ingress controller is for and the different types of controllers - we'll be using nginx as our controller for this demo.

+We will use minikube to create our demo cluster.

 ## Prerequisites
 - [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download)
 - [docker](https://www.docker.com/)